philippinespire/pire_cssl_data_processing/gazza_minuta/1st_sequencing_run/README.md

 ---

-## Step 12.
-Make VCF with Monomorphic Loci
+## 12. Make VCF with monomorphic loci

 Moved the files needed for genotyping from `mkBAM` to `mkVCF`